Evan Spencer

-Evan Spencer (born May 26, 1993) is a former American football wide receiver.
-He played college football at Ohio State.
-He was originally drafted by the Washington Redskins in the sixth round of the 2015 NFL Draft.
+Evan Spencer (born May 26, 1993) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes.
+He was selected by the Washington Redskins in the sixth round of the 2015 NFL draft.

 College career

-Ohio State Buckeyes

 Spencer is well known for the touchdown pass he threw to Michael Thomas on a trick play going into half time in the 2015 Sugar Bowl vs. Alabama.
-This touchdown helped give the underdog Buckeyes the momentum and eventually beat Alabama 42-35.
-Later in the game he threw a key block on the game clinching 85 yard TD, the longest run given up by Alabama that year.
-The Buckeyes advanced to the national championship game where they defeated Oregon to win the first College Football Playoff National championship 42-20.
+This touchdown helped give the underdog Buckeyes the momentum and eventually beat Alabama 42–35.
+Later in the game he threw a key block on the game clinching 85-yard touchdown, the longest run given up by Alabama that year.
+The Buckeyes advanced to the national championship game where they defeated Oregon to win the first College Football Playoff National championship 42–20.

 Professional career

 Washington Redskins

-Spencer was selected by the Washington Redskins with the 187th overall pick in the 2015 NFL Draft.
+Spencer was selected by the Washington Redskins with the 187th overall pick in the 2015 NFL draft.
 He signed a four-year contract on May 11, 2015.
 On September 5, he was waived/injured during final roster cuts before the start of the regular season.
 He was placed on the team's injured reserve after going unclaimed on waivers.
 On September 9, the Redskins released Spencer with an injury settlement.